pyaephyohein/blog/_posts/2023-08-20-Why-I-use-External-DNS.md

   ]
 }
 ```
-You can also permission only one dns zone per account.
+You can also allow permission only one dns zone per account.
 But I just used one account for all zone for this example.
 <br>
 <br>
 Create IAM account and attache above Permission.